sabariraj01/sabariraj01/README.md

 <h2 align="center">🚀 About Me..</h2>

 <div align='center'>
-               I,m a software developer with a passion for creating innovative solutions and exploring new technologies.
+               I'm a software developer with a passion for creating innovative solutions and exploring new technologies.
 My journey in the tech world has been driven by curiosity and a desire to constantly learn and grow.
 </div>

-- 💻 I specialize in **MERN Stack**
+- 💻 Specializing in **MERN Stack**

 - 🌱 Currently learning **Machine learning** and **Deep learning**